acenet-arc/ACENET_Summer_School_2023/index.md

   <h3 id="OfficeHours">Office hours</h3>
   <p>Instructional staff will be available in the Zoom room
-    between the hours of 10:30 AM and noon (Atlantic time) each Friday to answer questions or provide help with exercises or technical issues related to the School.
+    between the hours of 10:30 AM and 11:30 AM (Atlantic time) each Friday to answer questions or provide help with exercises or technical issues related to the School.
   </p>
   <p>You may also contact the instructors and request to schedule a meeting at any other time,